tradinglegendkha/reddit-chat-copy-prototype/README.md

-# reddit-chat-copy-prototype
+# Introduction

-This prototype will be used in Liber.
-Makes seeing replies comments simple and easy.
+This is written in ReactJS with Prisma for database